 My first memory of using a computer was in my kindergarten class in 1981, where I learned how to load a math program onto a Tandy TRS-80 Model III using a cassette tape.
 By the time I was 8, I had progressed to writing simple Logo and BASIC programs on the Commodore 64 and Apple IIe computers in my school library.
 My parents had figured out that I really enjoyed playing with computers at school, so my grandfather bought me my first computer, an Apple IIc, for my birthday.
 In high school, I switched to the IBM PC, and learned GW-BASIC, QBasic, and Borland Pascal for DOS.
 When I got to college I studied FORTRAN, C++, mainframe COBOL, HTML, Visual Basic 6.0, and ANSI SQL.

-Professionally, I’ve worked with quite a few different technologies, with most centered around Classic ASP / ASP.NET Web development, Microsoft SQL Server databases, Microsoft SharePoint, and the occasional Access / Excel VBA or legacy Windows console application thrown in for good measure.
-I am currently learning to develop Web applications using Ruby on Rails on my MacBook Pro.
+Professionally, I’ve worked with quite a few different technologies, such as Classic ASP / VB and ASP.NET / VB.NET or C#, Microsoft SQL Server and Oracle databases, Microsoft SharePoint, Adobe ColdFusion, Microsoft Power BI, Amazon Redshift cloud data warehouse, and even the occasional Access / Excel VBA or legacy Windows console application thrown in for good measure.
+I am currently learning more about data science and data analysis using Power BI, Python, and other related technologies.

 My Contact Information

-Developer with more than fifteen years of experience as a programmer and information technology generalist with various Fortune 500 companies.
+Developer with more than twenty years of experience as a programmer and information technology generalist with various Fortune 500 companies.
 Member of Google Glass Explorers program.
 Expertise includes Web, database, and application development.

 About This Blog